OctopusDeploy/docs/docs/infrastructure/workers/worker-pools.md

 1. Navigate to **{{Infrastructure,Worker Pools}}** in the **Octopus Web Portal** and click **ADD WORKER POOL**.
 1. Give the worker pool a meaningful name.
-1. If this pool should be the default worker pool expand the **Default Worker Pool** section and the default checkbox.
+1. If this pool should be the default worker pool expand the **Default Worker Pool** section and the default check-box.
 1. Give the worker pool a description.

 You can add as many worker pools as you need.